Skip to content

 Answer questions with simple direct responses that include a link to your video.
 A popular Quora response featuring your video (with a lot of upvotes) can drive a surprising amount of traffic to your site.

 You can use the same video promotion tactic on Reddit.
-Just make sure that you’re offering useful information that directly answers the question being asked and always follow community guidelines for the subreddit you’re posting in.
+Make sure that you’re offering useful information that directly answers the question being asked.
+Remember to always follow community guidelines for the subreddit you’re posting in.

 18. Enlist Your Team to Share